 Family Support Specialist – Central Arizona

 Family Support Specialists provide information, referrals, training, parent mentoring, and problem-solving consultations for parents of children and youth with the full range of disabilities, from birth to 26, and the professionals who serve them.
 Services are designed to assist parents by increasing their knowledge and skills in becoming effective advocates, and promoting improved outcomes for children.
 Training for professionals increases knowledge and skills for working effectively with families and children.
-Family Support Specialists conduct outreach services for parents who are culturally diverse, have limited English proficiency, and live in underserved areas.
-This full-time position is supervised by the Directors of Family Support and Education.
+Family Support Specialists conduct outreach services for parents who are culturally diverse, have limited English proficiency, and live in under-served areas.
+Family Support Specialists are full and part time staff that report to senior management.

 - Parent Information, Intake, and Consultation.
 Assess the strengths and needs, identify issues, and determine priority status for immediate action.
 Highly responsive to open cases, problem resolution, and workflow in the Family Force database.
 Enter data on contacts and cases, demographic characteristics, document history and requests, types of issues, methods of support, and conduct follow-up calls.